ShumilinDmA/Articles_implementation/Fault detection in industrial/README.md

-The archive contains a web application for detecting time series based on PÑA and DPSA algorithms, T2 and Q statistics.
+The archive contains a web application for detecting time series based on PCA and DPCA algorithms, T2 and Q statistics.

 File description:

-Report.pdf - Report file for this project; \n Fault_detection.ipynb - Draft for all files in directory;
+Report.pdf - Report file for this project;
+Fault_detection.ipynb - Draft for all files in directory;\
 Draft_for_Fault_detection.pdf  - PDF format for the file Fault_detection.ipynb;
 fault_detector.py - File which contain realization for decomposition and statistics (main calculation file);
 app.py - File which contain web application for user interaction with algorithm in fault_detector.py;